Leche Trust Bursary

 Who can apply?

-Priority will be given to applicants with excellent academic qualifications, seeking, or currently pursuing careers in museums, the built heritage or conservation.
-As well as those who are in need of financial assistance and have a strong interest in the decorative arts and historic buildings, or for those wishing to go on to pursue academic research in the decorative arts and historic interiors.
+Priority will be given to applicants with excellent academic qualifications, seeking, or currently pursuing careers in museums, the built heritage or conservation, who need financial assistance and have a strong interest in the decorative arts and historic buildings, or for those wishing to go on to pursue academic research in the decorative arts and historic interiors.
 The bursary is also open to part-time students commencing their studies in 2023 for whom the funding would be spread over two years.
 To be eligible for the bursary, students will need to have applied for and been offered a place on the course.

-- submit an essay (800-1000 words) on how social history can help our understanding of the decorative arts and historic interior,
+- submit an essay (800-1000 words) on “How can social history can help our understanding of the decorative arts and historic interior?”

 - produce a statement about how they think they would benefit from the award of a Leche Trust bursary and what contribution they would intend to make to the heritage sector.

-For further guidance as to how to apply please contact Lin Robinson or her colleagues in the Postgraduate Admissions team, firstname.lastname@example.org.
+For further guidance as to how to apply please contact Lin Robinson or her colleagues in the Postgraduate Admissions team at: email@example.com.